Bombardier CR4000: Upgrades and refurbishment

 The trams have undergone a series of upgrades since their introduction.
-In 2006, the bus-like destination blinds were replaced with LED destination blinds, and the on-board announcements were also updated, featuring the voice of BBC News presenter and tram-enthusiast Nicholas Owen.
+In 2006, the bus-like destination blinds (rollsigns) were replaced with LED destination blinds, and the on-board announcements were also updated, featuring the voice of BBC News presenter and tram-enthusiast Nicholas Owen.

 All 24 trams were refurbished between 2008 and 2009, which involved a deep clean of the interior, installation of new seat moquette and a new lime green, blue and white external livery.

 The trams underwent a second refurbishment from 2015–2016.
 This included a full interior repaint, including the repainting of all handrails, new flooring, new seat moquette, new safety signage and the removal of the stop request buttons.
 Externally, new LED headlights were fitted.
 2553 was the first unit to be completed, having been out of service since 2014 following a serious road traffic accident.
 Following repairs and refurbishment, it re-entered service in May 2015.

 Naming

-2535 was officially named Stephen Parascandolo 1980 - 2007 in a special ceremony at Beckenham Junction on 20 October 2007, in honour of Stephen Parascandolo, a well known local tram enthusiast and webmaster of the "Unofficial Croydon Tramlink website" who died at the age of 26 in a car accident in Hitchin.
+2535 was officially named Stephen Parascandolo 1980 - 2007 in a special ceremony at Beckenham Junction on 20 October 2007, in honour of Stephen Parascandolo, a well known local tram enthusiast and webmaster of the "Unofficial Croydon Tramlink website" who died at the age of 26 in a road traffic incident in Hitchin.
 The ceremony was attended by his parents, fellow enthusiasts and officials from Tramlink.

 Accidents and incidents

 On 9 November 2016, unit 2551 derailed and overturned on a sharp curve approaching Sandilands Junction, just east of Sandilands tram stop.
 There were seven fatalities, with 58 other people injured, sixteen of them sustaining serious injuries.
 Although the speed limit approaching the junction was 20 km/h, the tram had been travelling at an estimated speed of 73 km/h.

 The Rail Accident Investigation Branch (RAIB) is investigating the type of glass windows installed in the CR4000 vehicles.
 During the derailment, the right hand side of the tram was substantially damaged, breaking or dislodging several bodyside and door windows, and causing multiple people to be ejected or partially ejected from the tram.
 Of the seven fatalities, six were ejected through the windows.
 The Office of Rail Regulation (ORR) refused to comment on whether the derailed tram was fitted with laminated safety glass, claiming that it was unable to do so because of the RAIB's investigation.
 Bombardier did not respond to requests for information on the type of glass that could have been the cause of fatalities in this derailment.

-Following the accident, vehicle 2551 was significantly damaged and has since been permanently withdrawn and scrapped.
+Following the accident, vehicle 2551 was significantly damaged and has since been permanently withdrawn.
+In March 2022, the vehicle was returned to TfL from the RAIB.
+As of June 2025, the vehicle remains in TfL's possession but remains out of service.
+The vehicle's future remains unknown as of then.